 The number one rule is to not let the soil get too wet.
 It should be just damp, comparable to a wrung-out sponge.
 Usually, the leaf pots that I somewhat neglect are the ones that do the best because they are dryer!

-Humidity Is Your Friend
+Humidity Is Your Friend When Propagating African Violets

-After a couple weeks, check your leaves.
-I like to use a pipette to add a few drops of water to each container.
-Babies will start to appear after a few weeks.
-This is where some patience is required!
+After a couple of weeks, check your leaves.
+I like to use a pipette or squeeze bottle to add a few drops of water to each container.
+Remember they need very little water as the mini-greenhouse will retain a lot of moisture.

 “Motivate” Babies to Grow

 After I start to see baby leaves, I begin weaning the babies off the mother leaf.
 Every two weeks when I water them, I also cut a tiny sliver off the top of the mother leaf.
-This does a couple things: For one thing, it causes the baby to depend less on the mother leaf.
+This does a couple of things: For one thing, it causes the baby to depend less on the mother leaf.
 Also, when the leaf is cut, it releases a small puff of Ethylene gas.